hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 - pulse with 25% cycle (n=7)
 - pulse with 33% cycle (n=8)

-The most frequent waveform used in old PCs and game consoles were perhaps square waves.
+The most frequent waveforms used in old PCs and early game consoles were perhaps square waves.
 The hybrid sine waves combine a basic sign wave with a few additional upper harmonics.
 Pulse waves (n=6 through 8) are kinds of sounds used a lot in the old Nintendo NES games.

 Here is an example where a different waveform than the default form is selected: